FiveThirtyEight: Mascot

-Fivey Fox is the mascot of FiveThirtyEight.
+Fivey Fox was the mascot of FiveThirtyEight.
 This is in reference to a phrase attributed to Archilochus: "The fox knows many things, but the hedgehog knows one big thing".
 The name "Fivey" is a reference to the website's name, FiveThirtyEight.
-Fivey Fox is colored orange, white and beige with comically sized black glasses and has white colored sock-like paws.
+Fivey Fox is colored orange, white, and beige with comically sized black glasses and has white colored sock-like paws.